 - Once she was out of the shower, I got her onto the kitchen stool and went to work with the combing.
 I had a couple different combs sitting in some HOT (almost boiling) water in a cup, using one comb at a time, and then dropping it into the hot water and using the other comb for a while.
 Each time there would be bugs and nits floating in the water, ewwwww!
 So I changed the water a few times, obviously.
 I kept going, carefully working through each section of hair, until I couldn’t find any more little nasties.
 This took well over an hour, and she was such a trooper, and was throughout the whole ordeal!
 Apparently, from all I’ve read, the key is the comb, this is the most important part of treatment.
 (These metal combs are what we used, but with diligence the plastic ones can work, too.)

 - Then I saturated her hair in the lice potion and covered it with a plastic shower cap, she slept this way for a few nights.

 - By now I was scratching and decided to treat myself, too, just to be sure.
 I checked Kent and the boys and they were all good.
-Although I might have found a nit in Kal’s hair, probably not but we were all paranoid, so he asked me to shave him almost bald just to be sure, and I was tempted to do that with all of us!
+Although I might have found a nit in one of the boys’ hair, probably not but we were all paranoid, so he asked me to shave him almost bald just to be sure, and I was tempted to do that with all of us!